 Broadly speaking, most of the Disability Royal Commission's 222 recommendations are encouraging to read and represent a meaningful step towards a more just and equitable society for all.
-We are disappointed that on some key points, the Commissioners failed to agree resulting in several split recommendations, such as in education, employment and housing.
+We are disappointed that on some key points, the Commissioners failed to agree resulting in several split recommendations, such as in education and housing.
 This lack of consensus on the best way forward risks potentially slowing the momentum for transformational change.
-Family Advocacy calls on the Australian (and State/Territory) government to give significant weight to the views of the three Commissioners Galbally, McEwin, and Bennett, whom have a lived experience of disability, particularly their recommendations to end segregation, and provide adequate safeguarding and oversight mechanisms across all settings.
+Family Advocacy calls on the NSW government to give significant weight to the views of the 3 Commissioners with lived experience of disability particularly their recommendations to end segregation, and provide adequate safeguarding and oversight mechanisms across all settings.